 The Safety Board could not identify the reason why the No. 2 AT/SC system reference speed computation was high; however, this factor was most significant since the higher-than-normal speed extended the air run of the airplane between threshold crossing and touchdown and reduced the length of runway available for stopping.
-Two possibilities for the AT/SC disparity were considered; first, that the airplane weighed more than estimated by the flightcrew, or second, that the airplane had accumulated an ice buildup uring iated ation the ason, the the e e d s cted able tain, ence .
-Ill han icts, the a n d stem : the the sing ities than 1dup on its aerodynamic surfaces which affected aerodynamic efficiency.
+Two possibilities for 'the AT/SC disparity were considered; first, that the airplane weighed about 35,000 pounds more than estimated by the flightcrew, or second, that the airplane had accumulated an ice buildup on its aerodynamic surfaces which affected aerodynamic efficiency.
 There is no evidence, however, to support either possibility.
 In fact, these conditions may have caused the airplane to touch down sooner, but at a higher speed than the analysis of the actual flightpath showed.
 Rather, the approach profile and landing analysis showed that the flightcrew began a normal flare maneuver and the AT/SC retarded the throttles properly.
-There is no evidence that the captain increased the nose attitude excessively in a deliberate attempt to achieve a smooth touchdown; however, dissipation of the excessive airspeed and the increased aerodynamic efficiency of the airplane with resultant reduced drag as it approached the ground combined to decrease the rate of descent and extend the flare distance.
+There is no evidence that the captain increased the nose ittitude excessively in a deliberate attempt to achieve a smooth touchdown; however, issipation of the excessive airspeed and the increased aerodynamic efficiency of the airplane with resultant reduced drag as it approached the ground combined to decrease the rate of descent and extend the flare distance.
 The airplane also touched down at a slightly higher-than-normal speed, which further affected its landing roll deceleration profile.